intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 You must be thinking now: "that's ok, but I can't see why you need that *** framework to parse and process a file".

 Well, you are right.
-We could try to argue that Akka streams is this or that.
-But let's be honest, we haven't done anything (yet) that will change our lifes.
-We will take this simple example and will add some cool stuff, it may not change your lifes but it may make them easier at some point.
+We could try to argue that Akka Streams is this or that.
+But let's be honest, we haven't done anything (yet) that will change our lives.
+We will take this simple example and will add some cool stuff: it may not change your lives but it may make them easier at some point.

 [![commit in github](/assets/images/commit.png)](https://github.com/intenthq/wikidata-akka-streams/commit/d0e32be48427962d5d8f19c7b3db0d43c868ba73)

 ### Paralellise all the things!

 Yep, we know, your CPU has N cores and you like all of them to be as busy as possible.
-Given that the process can be easilly parallelised, we only need to find how Akka streams allow us do it.
+Given that the process can be easilly parallelised, we only need to find how Akka Streams allow us do it.
 There are a couple of methods in the `Flow` class that can help us:

 {% highlight scala %}
   /**